How To Freeze Spinach, Kale, and Other Leafy Greens For Later (With Shortcuts!)

 - How to Freeze Spinach and Other Greens for Future Use

-Luckily, freezing spinach and other greens for smoothies is a quick and easy way to make sure you’re never caught without the ingredients you need for your favorite healthy drink.
+Luckily, freezing spinach, kale and other greens for smoothies is a quick and easy way to make sure you’re never caught without the ingredients you need for your favorite healthy drink.

 Freezing leafy greens also means that when your backyard garden starts producing an overflowing bounty, or your local farmers market has your favorite organic greens for an unbeatable price, you can stock up on spinach, chard, kale, and more without letting a single leaf go to waste.